veneresabrina/ChimerDriver/README.md

 # License

-This project is licensed under the AGPL v3 License - see the [LICENSE.rst](LICENSE.rst) file for details
+This project is licensed under the AGPL v3 License - see the [LICENSE](LICENSE) file for details